 In the old model of hiring a contractor, companies found contractors the same way as full-time employees — agreeing to terms and then onboarding them to a team.
 The contractor would typically require commitments for several months to make the assignment worthwhile.

 New models of on-demand platforms like Graphite simplify this process, enabling business leaders to access a network of independent talent that can be hired for multiple projects and flex cross-functionally.

 Business leaders can use independent professionals as the companies’ talent bench, accessing talent whenever and however long they need them.
 Independent professionals thrive in this mode of work, as they’re able to build a diversified portfolio of clients into a predictable source of revenue.

 The entire process is seamless and effective, with 1099 compliance build-in.
 Without a doubt, on-demand hiring is a win for both sides.

 2020 became the year companies tested new hiring strategies, planned or not.
 Entire industries were disrupted overnight, and companies had to pivot.
 On-demand hiring became a key hiring strategy for companies facing new challenges.

 Building a talent workforce for the future

 Companies can now leverage a competitive advantage by shifting their talent model into a blend of full-time employees and independent experts hired on-demand.
-The number of independent talent joining the platform is rising in parallel to a growing trend of employees leaving full-time jobs in favor of work that offers more flexibility.
+The number of independent talent joining on-demand hiring platforms is rising in parallel to a growing trend of employees leaving full-time jobs in favor of work that offers more flexibility.